Insomnia is the most common type of sleep disorder and it involves problems falling asleep or staying asleep despite adequate opportunity to do so.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) by the American Psychiatric Association defines an insomnia disorder as one with a predominant complaint of dissatisfaction with sleep quantity or quality that causes clinically significant distress or impairment in social, occupational, educational, academic, behavioral, or other important areas of functioning.

-The recommended amount of sleep for adults for the best health and wellbeing is seven or more hours per night.
-Short sleep duration is defined as less than seven hours of sleep per 24-hour period.
+The recommended amount of sleep for adults for the best health and well-being is 7 or more hours per night.
+Short sleep duration is defined as less than 7 hours of sleep per 24-hour period.

 What Are Symptoms of Insomnia?

 Symptoms of insomnia include the following:

 - Difficulty falling asleep

 - Early-morning awakening with inability to return to sleep

 - Decreased motivation or energy

 Insomnia may be caused by multiple factors.
 The main cause of insomnia is believed to be a state of mental and/or physical hyperarousal that interferes with falling asleep or staying asleep.